 When she passed away on May 17, 2015, the arrangements needed to be made hypersonically.
 Unfortunately, it seemed the brunt of the arrangements rested on the shoulders of my nana’s executors – my mother, my oldest cousin, and me.
 Fortunately, there was a little life insurance.
 Unfortunately, it was just enough to cover the cost of the funeral home arrangements.

 That left us with the upfront balance of $5,800 for the cemetery.
 No payment installments.
 This came from our pockets.
-I wiped out my savings and my mother took out a bank loan.
-I then scurried to scrounge up whatever I could from the rest of the family; $400 from family in Philadelphia, some from my godmother.
+My cousin and her husband took out from savings, I wiped out my savings and my mother took out a bank loan.
+I then scurried to scrounge up whatever I could from the rest of the family.
 In our moment of grief, we were still being taken for tens of thousands of dollars.
 But, what if you don’t have savings or insurance?
 Does your family let you sit in a meat freezer while they have a car wash and try to $5 their way to $5,800?!
 And while I would wish this on my worse enemy, I wouldn’t wish this upon you.
 So, here’s my guide to having a cheap funeral.